Gold panning: Pans

 Gold pans of various designs have been developed over the years, the common features being a means for trapping the heavy materials during agitation, or for easily removing them at the end of the process.
 Some are intended for use with mercury, include screens, sharp corners for breaking ice, are non-round, or are even designed for use "with or without water".

-Edward Otho Cresap Ord, II, a former Army officer and co-owner of several mines, patented several pan designs including designs for use with mercury or dry.'Pans are measured by their diameter in inches or centimeters.
+Edward Otho Cresap Ord, II, a former Army officer and co-owner of several mines, patented several pan designs including designs for use with mercury or dry.

+Pans are measured by their diameter in inches or centimeters.
 Common sizes of gold pans today range between 10 and 17 in, with 14 in being the most used size.
-The sides are generally angled between 30° to 45°.
+The sides are generally angled between 30° and 45°.

 Pans are manufactured in both metal and high-impact plastic.
-Russia iron or heavy gauge steel pans are traditional.
+Russia iron or heavy gauge steel pans are traditionally used.
 Steel pans are heavier and stronger than plastic pans.
 Some are made of lightweight alloys for structural stability.
 Plastic gold pans resist rust, acid and corrosion, and most are designed with moulded riffles along one side of the pan.
 Of the plastic gold pans, green and red ones are usually preferred among prospectors, as both the gold and the black sand stands out in the bottom of the pan, although many also opt for black pans instead to easily identify gold deposits.